cliqz-oss/browser-f/README.md

 # CLIQZ Browser

-CLIQZ is a novel internet browser that incorporates search as first class feature.
-CLIQZ Browser in based on Mozilla Firefox.
+CLIQZ develops novel Internet browsers that incorporate search as primary feature.
+This repository is about the CLIQZ Browsers based on Mozilla Firefox, available to users as  “CLIQZ for Windows beta” and “CLIQZ for Mac beta”.
+Learn more at [cliqz.com](https://cliqz.com).

 ## Building

-First you should have environment prepared to build regular Firefox, to do that follow [Mozilla instructions](https://developer.mozilla.org/en-US/docs/Mozilla/Developer_guide/Build_Instructions).
+First you should have environment prepared to build regular Firefox.
+To do that follow [Mozilla instructions](https://developer.mozilla.org/en-US/docs/Mozilla/Developer_guide/Build_Instructions).

 Next run building script: `./magic_build_and_package.sh`